 - Doing the language exam is a MUST.
 Personally speaking, I tried first IETLS, but it is harder to get a good score there than CELPIP.
 Sadly, CELPIP abroad availability is not good.

 - You will get your score by mail.
-The physical paper in terms of Express Entry is not important, keep note of the data it is there.
+The physical paper in terms of Express Entry is not important, keep a note of the data it is there.
 CIC agents have an electronic way to verify it.
-This exam can help you in other things, it is not limited to migration matters.
+This exam can help you with other things, it is not limited to migration matters.

 - Go to the WES website and create an account.

 - Once you have the WES account, look for the credential assessment.

 - Pay for your Canadian assessment.
 You will get directions on what to do.

 - Scan, Copy and Print your title diplomas and send them to the WES.